IBM/go-security-plugs/rtplugs/README.md

     reverseproxy.Transport = rt.Transport(reverseproxy.Transport)
 }
 ```
-The names of plugins that will be activated is taken from the `RTPLUGS` environment variable.
+The names of plugs that will be activated is taken from the `RTPLUGS` environment variable.
 Use a comma seperated list for activating more than one plug.

 When using dynamic loading,